Supporting Your Depressed Child at Home

 Kristyn and Laron J.

-I had the chance to check out Pathformers on my phone and computer, and let me tell you, the computer version really blew me away.
-The site’s beautiful aesthetic and diverse family photos and videos really capture the richness of family life.
-The topics they talk about are super helpful, and navigating the site is a breeze, especially with the filters that stay put until you change them.
-Dr. Klein explains things in a way that’s easy to get, which I think will hit home for a lot of people, not just parents like us.
-I’m actually pretty excited to tell my colleagues about it.
-We’re always looking for meaningful ‘lunch and learns’, and I really think Pathformers could be a big hit with us and others.
+I explored Pathformers on both my phone and my computer, and the desktop experience really stood out.
+The design is beautiful, and the diverse family photos and videos capture the richness of everyday family life.
+The topics are genuinely useful, and navigating the site is seamless — I especially appreciated the filters that stay in place as you browse.
+Dr. Klein explains complicated ideas in a way that feels clear and relatable, which I think will resonate with a wide audience, not just parents.
+I’m excited to share it with my colleagues — we’re always looking for meaningful ‘lunch and learn’ content, and I can see Pathformers being a great fit.

 Jamie and Kevin T.